Thomashrb/fzf.kak/README.md

 - <kbd>g</kbd> - Interactive grep.

 When Kakoune runs inside Tmux, fzf.kak will use the bottom split to display the `fzf` window.
-Additional keybindings are also made available to open files in a vertical or horizontal split.
 Otherwise, the `terminal` command is being used to create new windows.